Ivanbo420/Django_App_Test/README.md

 # Django App Test

 ## 📌 Project Description
-Django App Test Automax is a web application built with Django, aimed at sellers of used cars, but easily adaptable to similar projects.
-It is mostly used as a template.
+Django App Test Automax is a web application built with Django, aimed at sellers of used cars since it is an easy to use platform and the logic is pretty straight forward, as you:

+Create your account ---> Login ---> List the vehicle you want to sell or ask for information ---> Put your contact info.

+This project is easily adaptable to similar projects.
+It is mostly used as a template since it's very adaptable and friendly.

 ## 🛠️ Features
 - User authentication: login, logout, register
-- CRUD operations for the internal models, which can be edited]
+- CRUD operations for the internal models, which can be edited
 - Responsive frontend with Bootstrap
 - Database integration (SQLite)
+- Reports implemented
+- Minimalist version deployed with Docker
+- Friendly, reliable and easy to maintain

 ## 🚀 Installation Guide